Best time to visit Malaysia

 This is monsoon season in most of Malaysia.
 Rain and thunderstorms happen daily, but since they tend to take place in the afternoons, it’s still possible to enjoy your time here as long as you plan your activities around this.
 For example, you can set the mornings aside for outdoor activities, and leave indoor plans for later in the day.

 Heavy rainfall also means tropical greenery will be at its most spectacular, especially towards the end of the season.

-October and November are usually dry in Melaka, a UNESCO World Heritage Site home to dozens of colonial buildings.
+October and November are usually dry in

 Some of Malaysia’s most well-known festivals take place during these months.
 Mid-Autumn festival is widely celebrated by Melaka’s Chinese community, and this brings an abundance of seasonal treats and colourful lanterns to the city’s streets.
 And there’s also Deepawali, celebrated all over the country but especially in Hindu enclaves, such as the district of Brickfields in Kuala Lumpur or Penang’s Little India.

 But outside of the monsoon season, rains are short-lived and shouldn’t interfere with your sightseeing.
 And this being a modern city, you’ll never be far from shopping centres, coffee shops, or museums where you can wait for the storm to pass.

 If you’d prefer to travel when the humidity is below average, December and January are the best options.
 As for temperatures, January is the “coldest” month, with daily lows of 23°C.